 This article about travel without flying is written by Irishman Niall Doherty.
-If you’d like to read a few more stories from his travels, check out his book The Cargo Ship Diaries, FREE for eTramping readers using this special link.
+If you’d like to read a few more stories from his travels, check out his book The Cargo Ship Diaries.

 Many people have a romantic notion of travel without flying.

 So much so that I went and spent 44 consecutive months visiting 37 countries without taking a single airplane, completing a full circumnavigation of the planet.

 My route looked like this:

 The 37 countries I visited, start to finish, were as follows:

 Ireland > England > Netherlands > Germany > Switzerland > Austria > Hungary > Romania > Turkey > Iran > UAE > India > Nepal > India > Thailand > Cambodia > Laos > Vietnam > China > Hong Kong > China > Vietnam > Laos > Thailand > Laos > China > South Korea > Japan > Peru > Bolivia > Brazil > Venezuela > Colombia > Panama > Nicaragua > Honduras > El Salvador > Guatemala > Mexico > USA > Portugal > Spain > France > Ireland

 (I also stepped foot in Myanmar for a few minutes on a visa run from Thailand, but it doesn’t seem right to count that one.)

 In this post I’m going to share answers to all the common questions I receive about travel without flying.